Free 20 Minute Consultation

 Will I lose control?

 This is another Hollywood myth.
-You always have control, and you can always hear what’s going on.
+You always have control, and you can always hear what is going on.
 Hypnosis is nothing but a state of relaxed deep focus.
-It is a natural state that you enter at least twice a day (while waking up and while falling asleep!), and probably much more often than that.
-If at any time you are in trance and you wish to be fully awake, you can just count to yourself “1 – 2- 3” and open your eyes.
+It is a natural state that you enter into at least twice a day (while waking up and while falling asleep!), and probably much more often than that.
+If at any time you are in a trance and you wish to be fully awake, you can just count to yourself “1 – 2- 3” and open your eyes.

 How is hypnotherapy different than affirmations?